 Each week at my Parkinson’s support group meetings, I see friends in the later stages of PD declining.
 I hear about the challenges they face and how much they depend on their caregivers—spouses, adult children and/or professionals.
 There is no denying that both family caregivers and paid professionals are responsible for supporting a vast number of seniors across this country.

-According to LongTermCare.gov, someone turning 65 today has almost a 70 percent chance of needing some type of long-term care services and support in their remaining years.
+According to LongTermCare.gov, someone turning 65 today has almost a 70 percent chance of needing some type of long-term care services and supports in their remaining years.
 This very real possibility looms large for all of us.
-It’s important to understand all the hard work and sacrifice that goes into caregiving so that we can fully appreciate those who support us and help us age with dignity.
+It’s important to understand all the hard work and sacrifice that goes into caregiving so we can fully appreciate those who support us and help us age with dignity.

 Specific caregiving responsibilities vary greatly, though.
 Some caregivers help with activities of daily living (ADLs), such as walking, eating, bathing, toileting and dressing.
 Others are tasked with assisting loved ones with instrumental activities of daily living (IADLs) like cooking, shopping, transportation and paying bills.
 Increasingly, informal caregivers also perform medical and nursing tasks like operating durable medical equipment, assisting with wound care and managing medications.

 Dementia caregivers must cope with workloads that are both physically and emotionally demanding and become more intense as their loved ones decline.
-According to the Alzheimer’s Association, approximately 16 million people provide unpaid care for seniors with Alzheimer’s disease or other forms of dementia.
-High levels of caregiver stress and burden leave these individuals particularly vulnerable to caregiver burnout, which can have both immediate and long-lasting negative effects on one’s well-being.
+According to the Alzheimer’s Association, approximately 11 million people provide unpaid care for seniors with Alzheimer’s disease or other forms of dementia.
+High levels of caregiver stress and burden leave these individuals particularly vulnerable to Alzheimer’s caregiver burnout, which can have both immediate and long-lasting negative effects on one’s well-being.

 While just over half (51 percent) of caregivers acknowledge that their role has given them a sense of purpose or meaning in life, caregiving is certainly not without its challenges.
 Nearly one in four caregivers state that their role has made it difficult to take care of their own health.
 Thirty-six percent consider their caregiving situation to be highly stressful emotionally while 17 percent report high physical strain associated with their duties.

 Six in 10 working caregivers report experiencing at least one impact or change to their employment situation as a result of caregiving, such as taking time off to provide care, cutting back their hours, receiving warnings about poor attendance/performance, and quitting working altogether.
 This further compounds the financial impact that caregiving has on most families.
-Sadly, the most recent data published by the AARP Public Policy Institute reveals that unpaid family caregivers provided around 34 billion hours of care in 2017, which amounted to an estimated economic value of $470 billion.
+Sadly, the most recent data published by the AARP Public Policy Institute reveals that unpaid family caregivers provided around 34 billion hours of care in 2017, amounting to an estimated economic value of $470 billion.

 Statistics can be confusing, even overwhelming for people to look at, but I wanted to illustrate the fact that family caregivers are responsible for supporting the majority of our ill, aging and disabled loved ones in this country.
 Most do not get paid for the physically and emotionally trying work they do.
-Caregiving is a labor of love and a necessity for those families who cannot afford the costs of long-term care.
+Caregiving is a labor of love that involves many sacrifices and a necessity for those families who cannot afford the costs of long-term care.

 Editor’s Note: After a long battle with Parkinson’s disease and two strokes, John Schappi passed away on February 21, 2018.
 He was 88 years old.